|Proffitt Family Cattle Co. Mission

 South Park mall.

 Fresh cut in the meat counter.
-Ours is the only organic beef there!
+Ours is clearly labeled in the fresh meat case in the

 Farm store is now closed.